 Why does hypnotherapy cost so much?

-Sessions may be up to two hours long, and 'trance induction' is also included.
-This requires immense concentration by the hypnotherapist who will do 90% of the talking in the session.
+Sessions may be up to two hours long, where 'trance induction' is also included.
+This requires immense concentration by the hypnotherapist who will typically do 90% of the talking in the session.
 The demands on the therapist are naturally much higher than in other therapies.
-Reputable hypnotherapists limit the number of clients per day so they can give their best.
+It is for this reason that reputable hypnotherapists will limit the number of clients they see per day so they can give their best.

-We say 'seeing is believing' because deep down we all know, if we cannot see it, we cannot get it (as any high achieving person will tell you).
+We say 'seeing is believing' because deep down we all know, if we cannot see it, we cannot understand it (as any high achieving person will tell you).
 Believing is also seeing.
-Under hypnosis, the unconscious begins to see the goal clearly and to believe in it.
+Under hypnosis, the unconscious begins to see the goal clearly and so, starts to believe in it.
 The unconscious will then search for ways to knock obstacles out of the way in order to reach the goal.
 This is a unique path for each client.

 This action can be very fast, which is why hypnotherapy is often a shorter form of therapy - though this will depend on the client and the goals they hope to achieve.
 Hypnosis goes straight to the heart of the problem, corrects it and then moves on to enable the client to visualise a compelling future.

 So yes, while hypnotherapy does cost more than many other therapies, the results are more than worth it.
 And in many cases, they can come surprisingly quickly.